El Hijo del Vikingo

-Emmanuel Roman Morales (born April 29, 1997), better known by his ring name El Hijo del Vikingo, is a Mexican luchador (or professional wrestler).
-He is signed to WWE, where he performs under the Lucha Libre AAA Worldwide (AAA) banner.
+Emmanuel Roman Morales (born April 29, 1997), better known by his ring name El Hijo del Vikingo, is a Mexican professional wrestler.
+He is signed to WWE, where he performs under the Lucha Libre AAA Worldwide (AAA) banner and is a member of El Ojo (Spanish for "The Eye").
 He is a former two-time AAA Mega Champion, with his first reign as the AAA Mega Champion being the longest in AAA history, holding the championship for 833 days.
+He is also a former one-time AAA Latin American Champion.
 He has also made appearances for All Elite Wrestling (AEW), Ring of Honor (ROH) and Total Nonstop Action Wrestling (TNA).